r-neal-kelly/the_scriptures/README.md

 **[Read Online](https://r-neal-kelly.github.io/the_scriptures/)**

-Currently adding Genesis from the KJV translation.
+Currently adding Genesis in Hebrew, Greek, and Latin sourced from a Hexaglot, and Wellhausen's Prolegomena in English.